Albavisión: Nicaragua

 RATENSA (Radio y Televisión de Nicaragua, S.A.) claims to be "the most complete media network and the network with the widest reach in national television."
 It started in the early 90s when González assisted FSLN members in the establishment of Canal 4, followed in 1997 by Canal 10.
 Canal 4 was sold to INTRASA in 2006.
 In the early 2010s, RATENSA acquired channels 9 and 11 and later, the control of part of Canal 2 (Televicentro de Nicaragua), which became a condominium with Maurice Ortega, who became in charge of TVNoticias.
 Canal 2, however, is still an independent operation from the three core RATENSA channels.

 Panama

 Albavisión owns the local franchise of Radio Disney Latin America.
 The group announced in December 2013 that it would bring the Costa Rican cinema chain Nova Cinemas to the country.

 Paraguay

 González acquired SNT from local businessmen between 1998 and 1999.

+The group is known locally as Albavisión Paraguay.
+It owns four television channels (SNT, C9N, Sur TV and Paravisión, as well as radio station RQP Paraguay.
+In 2022, twenty female journalists working for the local branch of Abavisión criticized accusations of sexual misconduct and labor abuse.

 Peru

 ATV was acquired from local owners between 2000 and 2001.
 Grupo ATV owns five channels: ATV, ATV+, Global Televisión and La Tele, all of which national networks in Lima, and ATV Sur, a regional station from Arequipa.